EpocDotFr/rwrs/docs/discord_bot/stats.md

-`@rwrs username <database>`
+`@rwrs stats username <database>`

-Displays stats about the specified player.
-Ability to choose for which official (ranked) server type to get the stats from using the `database` parameter.
+Displays stats about a given player.
+Ability to choose for which official (ranked) server type to get the data from using the `database` parameter.

 **Parameters:**